Back to Blog

 Knowledge-based authentication (KBA) has been used for over 20 years as a method of proving identity online.
 It’s time to move on.
 This flawed approach to identity verification relies on stagnant data that has been breached countless times, and as a result has been made widely available on the dark web.

 As a result, fraudsters have actually become more proficient at answering those credit-based questions than the people the quizzes are intended for.
-First recognized in 2015, this trend led to the National Institute of Standards and Technology (NIST) to deprecate the use of KBA in their latest version of Special Publication 800-63-3, the most widely adopted identity standard in the United States.
+There is also a high rate of false positives as real people are incorrectly flagged as fraud even though they believe they answered correctly.
+These factors led to the National Institute of Standards and Technology (NIST) to deprecate the use of KBA in their latest version of Special Publication 800-63-3, the most widely adopted identity standard in the United States.

-But KBA is still commonly employed by state and local agencies to perform the critical act of identity proofing – most commonly in motor vehicle registration, online portal access, and notarization.
-It is typically viewed as an alternative method for online identity verification that can be used as a backup when an individual is unable to complete the primary method of identity verification.
+But KBA is still commonly employed in the public sector to perform the critical act of identity proofing – most commonly in motor vehicle registration, online portal access, and notarization.
+It is either used as a primary form of identity verification or can be used as a backup when an individual is unable to complete the primary method.
 Meanwhile, the scale and frequency of data breaches has reached new heights – many people’s personally identifiable information can be accessed for as little as $1 per record on the dark web.

 The glaring problem is that giving the alternative of passing a KBA quiz gives fraudsters a loophole to gain improper access.
 Nefarious actors will find the path of least resistance to obtain ill-gotten access to systems, and the employment of KBA as an alternative proofing method only exacerbates the issue.
 We need to address the issues associated with relying on Knowledge-Based Authentication (KBA) for identity proofing and explore more secure and robust alternatives that can effectively combat fraud while ensuring the integrity of online systems.